How to use the widget API to trigger widgets, personalize content, target visitors, and track events

 </script>

 Place this script as high in the code of the page as possible.
-This will allow the Getsitecontrol API to function regardless of whether the main script has finished loading.
+This allows the Getsitecontrol API to function regardless of whether the main Getsitecontrol script has finished loading.
+You only need to add this snippet once per page.

-❗Please note that when you trigger the widget programmatically, it will be shown right away, regardless of any other targeting conditions specified in the widget settings.
+Note that when you trigger a widget programmatically, it appears immediately, regardless of any other targeting conditions set for the widget.

 show widget id=1740